scaleway/terraform-provider-scaleway/docs/data-sources/container.md

 - `environment_variables` - The [environment](https://www.scaleway.com/en/docs/compute/containers/concepts/#environment-variables) variables of the container.

-- `min_scale` - The minimum of running container instances continuously.
+- `min_scale` - The minimum number of container instances running continuously.
 Defaults to 0.

-- `max_scale` - The maximum of number of instances this container can scale to.
-Default to 20.
+- `max_scale` - The maximum number of instances the container can scale to.
+Defaults to 20.

-- `memory_limit` - The memory computing resources in MB to allocate to each container.
+- `memory_limit` - The memory resources in MB to allocate to each container.
 Defaults to 128.

 - `cpu_limit` - The amount of vCPU computing resources to allocate to each container.
 Defaults to 70.

-- `timeout` - The maximum amount of time in seconds during which your container can process a request before we stop it.
+- `timeout` - The maximum length of time your container can spend processing a request before being stopped.
 Defaults to 300s.

 - `privacy` - The privacy type define the way to authenticate to your container.
-Please check our dedicated [section](https://developers.scaleway.com/en/products/containers/api/#protocol-9dd4c8).
+Refer to the [dedicated documentation](https://www.scaleway.com/en/developers/api/serverless-containers/#path-containers-update-an-existing-container) for more information.

-- `registry_image` - The registry image address. e.g: **"rg.fr-par.scw.cloud/$NAMESPACE/$IMAGE"**.
+- `registry_image` - The registry image address (e.g. `rg.fr-par.scw.cloud/$NAMESPACE/$IMAGE`).

 - `registry_sha256` - The sha256 of your source registry image, changing it will re-apply the deployment.
 Can be any string.